Adjunct Instructor of Flute

 Department of Music

 Flutist Julie Baker is an active performer and pedagogue in the Greater Cincinnati area.
-Ms. Baker holds the position of Adjunct Instructor of Flute at the College of Mount St. Joseph and teaches at the Music Academy at the Mount.
+Ms. Baker holds the position of Adjunct Instructor of Flute at Mount St. Joseph University and teaches at the Music Academy at the Mount.
 When not teaching, Ms. Baker spends her time performing with Schoolhouse Symphony which performs over 250 concerts per year in for school children in the Cincinnati and Northern Kentucky schools.

 Ms. Baker is currently pursuing a Doctorate at the University of Cincinnati, College Conservatory of Music.
 Before coming to Cincinnati for her masters, Ms. Baker attended the University of Texas at Austin where she earned a Bachelor of Music in Applied Flute.
 Principle teachers include Jack Wellbaum, Bradley Garner, Marianne Gedigian and Karl Kraber.